 How long you have before you travel is not a determining factor in whether you should get the vaccine or not, but it is definitely something to consider if you do decide you need them.

 All drugs and vaccines have side effects, what we call contraindications.
 All of them.
-The difference is that every individual is unique and some will experience no side effects at all, many will experience a few mild side effects which quickly pass, and a rare few will be hit really hard.
+The difference is that every individual is unique and some will experience no side effects at all, many will experience a sliding scale of a few mild side effects which quickly pass, and a rare few will be hit really hard.

-It is generally impossible to know which will happen to you until it happens to you, but if you suspect that you may suffer from serious side effects from past experience or are concerned about it, then you will need to discuss this with a professional.
+It is generally impossible to know which will happen to you until it happens to you, but serious allergies to vaccinnes or other health complications that affect the decision do happen, so if you suspect that you may suffer from serious side effects from past experience or are concerned about it, then you will need to discuss this with a professional.

 If the likelihood of you getting serious side effects is high, but the actual risk of you getting any given disease is extremely low, then that is something you need to weigh up for yourself and obviously vice versa.